Gaseous Cycle - An Introduction to Atmospheric and Hydrospheric Processes

 - Role: Methane is a potent greenhouse gas that contributes to global warming and climate change.

-Human Sources of Methane Emissions
+Human Sources of Methane Emissions and Their Environmental Consequences

 - Description: Human activities such as agriculture, livestock farming, rice cultivation, and fossil fuel extraction also contribute to methane emissions.